fulldecent/github-pages-template/README.md

-# Horses website (🔨 UPDATE THIS AFTER YOU COPY TEMPLATE)
+# Horses website (🔨 UPDATE THIS AFTER YOU "USE TEMPLATE")

 ## Updating content